Overview

 Control panel

-The control panel is positioned in the top left corner of the editor and has buttons to save/export and control the views and sheets of the project.
+The control panel is positioned at the top of the screen, and has buttons to for example save/export and control the views and sheets of the project.
+It also displays the project's name and has buttons to the far right for quickly accessing the documentation (this page), and the report issue and request feature forms.

 Docs example